 Three Days of Health and Wellness in the Willamette Valley

 Congratulations on your incredible accomplishment.
-Taking part in the first-ever IRONMAN race in Salem is an incredible feat, and we applaud your efforts.
+Taking part in the IRONMAN 70.3 Oregon race in Salem is an incredible feat, and we applaud your efforts.

-And as you ride, run, and swim around the mid-Willamette Valley, you’ll notice much of what makes the region such a special place: family-run farms that have grown some of the area’s most coveted crops for generations, peaceful wooded areas away from the hustle and bustle, and restaurants specializing in fresh fare—usually using ingredients from those very same farms you pass on your race.
+And as you ride, run, and swim around the mid-Willamette Valley, you’ll pass a bit of what makes the region such a special place: family-run farms that have grown some of the area’s most coveted crops for generations, peaceful wooded areas away from the hustle and bustle, and restaurants specializing in fresh fare—usually using ingredients from those very same farms you pass on your race.

 So if you’re at all curious about extending your stay in the Willamette Valley and celebrating with farm-to-table fare, a glass of Pinot noir, and an outing that gets deeper into the region’s delights, we’ve put together a three-day itinerary that breaks down the best of the Willamette Valley—from the heart of Salem to the quirky charms of Eugene to Oregon Wine Country and the scenic Molalla River corridor.